Windsor Park Mall: 1976–2007: Windsor Park Mall

-Melvin Simon and Associates announced their development plans for the mall in 1974, and the center opened on July 29, 1976.
-The original anchors were Montgomery Ward, JCPenney, Joske's and Dillard's.
-A 1985 expansion added Mervyn's to the mall.
-In 1987, Joske's merged with Dillard's, and the former Joske's was converted into a Dillard's home store on the lower level, while the upper level was transformed into a food court, which cost $8 million ($ in dollars).
-Simon opened Rolling Oaks Mall (also in northeast San Antonio) in 1988, and in conjunction with the new mall, Simon renovated Windsor Park between 1987 and November 1990.
-The second phase of renovations gave the mall a Southwestern theme, adding skylights and an octagon-shaped stage, as well as marble floors and new fountains.
-At this time, Windsor Park had 135 tenants and an occupancy rate of 97%.
+In 1984, construction began on an expansion to the mall to add Mervyn's, building its first San Antonio store.
+In 1987, Dillard's bought Joske's.
+It opted to return space in the Joske's stores at Windsor Park and Ingram Park to Simon for the construction of food courts, retaining a level to operate as a home store.
+The upper level was turned into a food court with space for twelve restaurants as well as additional retail space at a cost of $8 million ($ in dollars).
+Simon opened Rolling Oaks Mall, 10 minutes away and also in northeast San Antonio, in July 1988; in conjunction with the new mall, Simon renovated Windsor Park between 1987 and November 1990.
+The second phase of renovations eliminated an outdated interior and gave the mall a Southwestern theme, adding skylights, octagon-shaped stage, marble floors, and new fountains.
+At this time, Windsor Park had 135 tenants and an occupancy rate of 97 or 94 percent.